vitalets/websocket-as-promised/README.md

 // send some data
 wsp.send('data');

-// wait for connetction to close await wsp.close();
+// wait for connection to close await wsp.close();
 ```